-Both Adult and Child referrals are reviewed through the Ongwanada Admissions Review and Discharge Committee.
+Adult, Adolescent, and Child referrals are reviewed through the Ongwanada Admissions Review and Discharge Committee.
 Referrals for children are accepted from the person, parents, physicians, teachers, and other professionals and agencies.
 The family and person themselves must be in agreement before a referral is made.
 Referrals for adults must come through the DSO.

-Persons referred for CBS are at least two years of age, at risk for or be diagnosed with a developmental disability, live with their families or another caregiver in the community who can function as mediator, and reside in Frontenac County.
-There is no upper age limit for this service though currently the majority of referrals are for children or adolescents.
+Persons referred for CBS are at least two years of age, diagnosed with (or at risk for) a developmental disability, live with their families or another caregiver in the community who can function as mediator, and reside in Frontenac County.
+There is no upper age limit for this service though currently the majority of referrals are for children, adolescents, and transition-aged youth (17 to 19).
 Reasons for referral vary widely and can include: achieving developmental milestones, aggression towards self or others, destruction of property, social issues, sleep issues, development of specific parenting skills, and noncompliance.

 Each behaviour therapist meets monthly for case reviews with the supervising psychologist.
 As part of the supervising responsibilities, records are kept of the discussions by the psychologist, future directions are determined, and decisions on issues are documented.
 The psychologist reviews the waiting list, prioritizes cases, and determines assignment to a behaviour therapist.
-Past interns have taken on responsibility for collaborating with behaviour therapists on 2 to 4 cases, and have provided structured assessment, psychotherapy, and consultation as needed.
+Past interns have taken on responsibility for collaborating with behaviour therapists on 3 to 5 cases, and have provided structured assessment, psychotherapy, and consultation as needed.
 Further responsibilities entail reviewing intake reports for eligibility prior to being approved by the admissions committee; review of files in preparation for opening cases, providing a provisional formulation to direct the initial discussion.